oskarboesch/ml-project-2-lol-ml/README.md

 #### Analyses

-1. **Data exploration** (notebook : data_exploration): Descriptive Statistics, Data Visualization, Missing Data Analysis, Correlation Analysis
+1. **Data exploration** (`data_exploration.ipynb`): Descriptive Statistics, Data Visualization, Missing Data Analysis, Correlation Analysis
-2. **Data augmentation**(notebook : data_augementation): As our data set is small by having only 742 different cell lines and 19921 genes, we tried to add genomic data from another field collecting AAC values for similar genes in other cell lines.
+2. **Data augmentation** (`data_augmentation.ipynb`): As our data set is small by having only 742 different cell lines and 19921 genes, we tried to add genomic data from another field collecting AAC values for similar genes in other cell lines.
-3. **Tissue_analyses** (notebook : tissue_analysis): We perform an analysis by tissues, by training models on only cell-line in the same tissue.
+3. **Tissue analyses** (`tissue_dependent.ipynb`): We perform an analysis by tissues, by training models on only cell-line in the same tissue.
 We also apply a CGC dataset to filter our genes in each cell line.

 ### Model Architecture